ethereum/ethereum-org-website/public/content/developers/docs/oracles/index.md

 A DeFi lending protocol, for example, needs to query current market prices for assets (e.g., ETH) deposited as collateral.
 This lets the contract determine the value of collateral assets and determine how much it can borrow from the system.

-Popular “price oracles” (as they are often called) in DeFi include Chainlink Price Feeds, Compound Protocol’s [Open Price Feed](https://compound.finance/docs/prices), Uniswap’s [Time-Weighted Average Prices (TWAPs)](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles), and [Maker Oracles](https://docs.makerdao.com/smart-contract-modules/oracle-module).
+Popular “price oracles” (as they are often called) in DeFi include Chainlink Price Feeds, Compound Protocol’s [Open Price Feed](https://compound.finance/docs/prices), Uniswap’s [Time-Weighted Average Prices (TWAPs)](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles), and [Chronicle Oracles](https://docs.chroniclelabs.org/).

 Builders should understand the caveats that come with these price oracles before integrating them into their project.
 This [article](https://blog.openzeppelin.com/secure-smart-contract-guidelines-the-dangers-of-price-oracles/) provides a detailed analysis of what to consider when planning to use any of the price oracles mentioned.